 More than using the right technology, managing open data implies a shift in mindset towards making data-driven decisions.
 But the main issues behind this fintech challenge involve a series of interconnected factors, like:

-Adherence and compliance: two notions every fintech must be quite familiar with by now.
+Adherence and compliance: two notions every financial technology company must be quite familiar with by now.
 As we all know, the vast world of regulations poses one of the most significant fintech challenges.

-As financial services companies expand globally, they face complex compliance requirements that differ across regions.
+As financial technology companies expand globally, they face complex compliance requirements that differ across regions.
 Key areas like:

 …are just the tip of the iceberg.
 These regulations require constant updates and adherence, which, although costly and time-consuming, are non-negotiable.